goldfirere/singletons/README.md

 Pre-defined singletons
 ----------------------

-The singletons library defines a number of singleton types and functions by default:
+The `singletons` library defines a number of singleton types and functions by default.
+These include (but are not limited to):

 * `Bool`
 * `Maybe`